 The main interpretation point for Aboriginal culture in the region, the Nyinkka Nyunyu Cultural Centre has been closed for nearly 12 months, previously offering cultural tours, artists at work, a gallery and café.
 Battery Hill Mining Centre which also houses the Visitor Information Centre is dated, not well marketed and is not run with a sustainable business model.
-Formerly, the Tennant Creek Foundation was an independent body responsible for the operation of the Battery Hill Mining and Visitor Information Centre and the Nyinkka Nyunyu Cultural Centre.
-It seems this Foundation has since dissolved with the Council now operating the Mining Centre and the Julalikari Aboriginal Corporation overseeing the Nyinkka Nyunyu Cultural Centre.
+In March 2009, the former Minister for Regional Development, Karl Hampton announced the establishment of the Tennant Creek Foundation.
+"The foundation's first role was to take over the management and operations of the Battery Hill Mining Centre and the Nyinkka Nyunyu Art and Culture Centre, to ensure both operations become commercially focused."
+It appears this Foundation has since dissolved with the Council now operating the Mining Centre via a Committee under the Associations Act.
+The Centre is also partially by Tourism NT with the long-term vision for the Centre to become self-funded.
+The Julalikari Aboriginal Corporation is currently overseeing operations of the Nyinkka Nyunyu Cultural Centre.